Make Her Feel Welcome with Chic Points

 also highlighting the waist is never bad, gives an illusion of shape even when you think you don’t have a waist.

 I have a similar shape problem as you…here are some dress styles that may look nice…

-Hope these help :)posted about 4 years ago
+Hope these help :)posted over 4 years ago

 maybe something like this…